applied-numerical-algorithms-group-lbnl/Proto_Bisicles/README.md

 and, as such, will be a frozen version of the ice sheet solver except for a few, well-identified locations.

-# Changes from the real BISICLES:
+# Notes:
-* BISICLES has a very nice system for version control that uses svn and python that  has been taken out of this repository since I did not want to reprogram it for git.
+* BISICLES has a very nice system for version control that uses svn and python.
+* This system has been taken out of this repository since I did not want to reprogram it for git.
-* The fortran-based FAS solver in BISICLES works with AMRFAS which is an early implementation of AMRFASMultiGrid (which lives in Chombo).
-FASIceSolver is therefore being rewritten to use the more recent interface.
+* The fortran-based FAS solver in BISICLES works with AMRFAS, which lives in a separate svn repository.
+* AMRFAS is an early of version of Mark Adams' AMRFASMultiGrid infrastructure (which lives in Chombo).
+* FASIceSolver is therefore being rewritten to use the more recent interface.

 # Changed source files:
 * AmrIce.{H,cpp}